GigaDroid/velopack_flutter/README.md

 flutter build [windows|macos|linux] --release
 ```

-Then go to the directory of your release build (this can differ based on your target)
+Go to the directory of your release build (this can differ based on your target)

 ```shell
 cd build/windows/x64/runner